-Larson Advance Imaging Group
+Larson Advanced Imaging Group

-Our research group takes an engineering-driven approach to develop advanced MRI methods.
-We have projects to develop new image contrast methods (e.g. lung imaging, myelin imaging), combine MRI with other technologies (e.g. hyperpolarized metabolic contrast agents, PET/MRI, radiation therapy planning), and develop intelligent MRI scanners.
-We use tools such as signal processing, real-time software, and deep learning, and apply these methods for human studies in oncology, pulmonology, and neurology.
-We are based in Byers Hall at the UCSF Mission Bay campus, as a part of the Quantitative Biosciences Institute (QBI) at UCSF.
-The primary facilities available for research include 3T and 7T MRI systems, Hyperpolarizers, an electronics shop, and a machine shop, all of which are part of the Surbeck Laboratory for Advanced Imaging and are supported in part by the NIH-funded Hyperpolarized MRI Technology Resource Center.
-We are also actively involved in development of technology for PET/MR systems, using the time-of-flight PET with 3-Tesla MRI at China Basin in collaboration with the UCSF Radiology Physics Research Laboratory.
+Our team is in Byers Hall at the UCSF Mission Bay campus, as a part of the Quantitative Biosciences Institute (QBI) at UCSF.
+The primary facilities available for research include 3T and 7T MRI systems, Hyperpolarizers, and electronics shop, and a machine shop, all of which are part of the Surbeck Laboratory for Advanced Imaging and are supported in part by the NIH-funded Hyperpolarized MRI Technology Resource Center.
+We also work on clinical imaging systems in our hospitals at our China Basin research facility.
+These include 3T MRI scanners, a 0.55 T MRI scanners, and a time-of-flight PET/MR at China Basin.

-Larson Advance Imaging Group Research Resources
+Larson Advanced Imaging Group Research Resources

 We are looking for strong PhD graduate student and postdoctoral candidates, please contact if interested